 Now, it’s time to bake the real cake!
 Don’t overthink this, just follow along…

 Baking Your Own Wedding Cake

 - Cut the tops of the cakes off so each cake is nice and flat.
-You can place in the freezer to make your cakes more solid with which to work.
-These cake freeze beautifully.
+You can place it in the freezer to make your cakes more solid with which to work.
+These cakes freeze beautifully.

 - When ready to decorate, put a little frosting on your cake stand or cake plate to allow your cake to stay secured.
 Now, begin stacking and frosting between each cake.
 This part is fun, so relax and just go for it!

-- Once complete, frost the outside of your cake and place in the fridge.
+- Once complete, frost the outside of your cake and place it in the fridge.
 Once chilled remove, and finish frosting the outside of your cake.
-For a smoother look, you can use a straight edged tool to smooth out the sides, or you can frost the cake more loosely for a softer and more relaxed look.
+For a smoother look, you can use a straight-edged tool to smooth out the sides, or you can frost the cake more loosely for a softer and more relaxed look.

 If your cake doesn’t look perfect, don’t worry.
 Fresh flowers at the bottom or top of your cake will make the cake look so beautiful, that no one will know it was a DIY wedding cake masterpiece.
 Good luck, and send us photos of your creation!

 Want more inspiration for DIYing your wedding cake?
 Check out this great book!

 The Homemade Wedding Cake

 by Natasha Collins